Not Keeping up with Dallas’ Heat?

 There could be many reasons affecting your home’s ability to cool to a comfortable temperature.
-Your AC may be on its last legs, no longer able to keep up and needing replaced, or your home could need a coolant recharge.
+Your AC may be on its last legs and is no longer able to keep up, requiring AC replacement, or your home could need a coolant recharge.

 One common issue as the summer heat is coming to an end and our mild autumn begins, is low coolant.
-Even high efficiency central air systems are not designed to withstand multiple seasons of use without additional coolant.
-Many homeowners and small businesses in Dallas start to experience low coolant symptoms at the end of summer and in autumn.
+Even high-efficiency central air systems are not designed to withstand multiple seasons of use without additional coolant.
+Many homeowners and small businesses in Dallas and the surrounding areas start to experience low coolant symptoms at the end of summer and in autumn.
 Why?
 Months of use have left AC units thirsty and empty.

 But before we diagnose a low coolant issue, implement these actions and see if the problem persists before calling the pros.

 - Turn the thermostat to a higher temperature.
 Sometimes, it’s necessary to give the AC a break.
-Adjusting the thermostat to a higher temperature when you’re away can give your cooling system that break, as well as save on monthly energy bills.
+Adjusting the thermostat to a higher temperature when you’re away can give your cooling system those breaks, as well as save on monthly energy bills.